Chatter Back End

 If you plan to build your back end server in Rust, know that GCP gives you 2GB more disk space than AWS, which you’ll need to build Rust dependencies.

-server$ sudo systemctl stop nginx gunicorn chatterd
+server$ sudo systemctl stop chatterd

 Note: in this and subsequent labs, we will assume your folders/directories are named using the “canonical” names listed here.
 For example, we will always refer to the project directory as ~/441/chatterd